olegkimx/olegkimx/README.md

 Hello, I'm Oleg.
 A recent graduate from UBC Sauder (BCom) and an incoming Master of Business Analytics (MBAN) student.

-GitHub is under maintenance.
-I will be using GitHub as my portfolio domain.
+I will be using GitHub as my portfolio domain, which is currently under maintenance.
+Stay tuned!

 1. Querying data using SQL.
 2. Manipulating data using Python.